International Banking and Finance Law LLM

 Learning and teaching

-We use a variety of teaching and learning methods to help you make the most of your studies.
-These will include a range of smaller group weekly seminars, lectures, and online learning.
+These include a range of smaller group weekly seminars, lectures, and online learning.
 All students receive weekly academic skills training in the first semester.
-Support for the dissertation is provided in group sessions, a number of one-to-one meetings and comments on draft work.
+Support for the dissertation is provided in group sessions, one-to-one meetings and comments on draft work.

-Independent study is integral to this programme – not just to prepare for classes but to develop research and other critical skills.
+Independent study is integral to this course – not just to prepare for classes but to develop research and other critical skills.

 Assessment